survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Conclusion

 Babel has become an indispensable tool for developers given it bridges the standard with older browsers.
-Even if you targeted modern browsers, transforming through Babel may be a necessity if you use UglifyJS.
+Even if you targeted modern browsers, transforming through Babel may be useful.